The History of Château de Noisy (Château Miranda) (Belgium)

 In the 1990’s the owners began to search for investors, with the desire to transform the Château into a hotel.
 Due to the rising costs of maintenance and refurbishment, the plans failed and the Château was abandoned in 1991.

-In 1995 a fire claimed part of the roof, and shortly after this the owner removed the hardwood floors, fireplaces and Italian blue marble to use in the neighbouring farm and another castle in Italy.
+In 1995 a fire claimed part of the roof, and shortly after this the owner removed the hardwood floors, fireplaces and Italian blue marble to use in the neighboring farm and another castle in Italy.
 In 2006 a violent storm, caused the stable roof to collapse.

 Despite the municipality of Celles making an offer to take it over, the family has refused.